aws-samples/aws-ddk-examples/athena-query-execution-pipeline/README.md

 # Serverless Athena Query Execution Data Pipeline

 ## Overview
-This pattern deploys an automated data pipeline that handles multiple different input file formats and creates a parquet version of the file, which is added to the Glue Catalog by a Glue Crawler.
+This pattern deploys serverless data pipelines that handles Athena Query Execution of SQL queries as part of a step function pipeline on a scheduled event pattern which is followed by a glue transform using glue job and crawlers as part of a step function pipeline using a event driven pattern.
 The code leverages the [AWS DataOps Development Kit (DDK)](https://awslabs.github.io/aws-ddk/) to deploy the infrastructure.

 ## Architecture